hiteshwar21/ResumeFormat/README.md

 • PSA Scholar: Among the top 3000 recipients across all CBSE Schools for Reasoning and aptitude in 2012-2013.
 • President, Photography Club: Organized Fests (with a footfall of 1500), conducted more than 20 workshops, and won competitions at various universities from 2016 to 2019.
 • Governor Awardee - Logo Design: Winner of the University’s Official Logo Design Competition in 2017.

+And the resume came out like this - [Link to My Resume PDF](https://github.com/hiteshwarmehla21/ResumeFormat/blob/main/Hiteshwar%20Resume.pdf)